pauld0051/fantasy-leagues/README.md

 - *Dangerous Attacks*

-Much of the source code was aided by Andrej Kesely at [stackoverflow](https://bit.ly/3lgGmhr)
+Much of the source code was aided by Andrej Kesely at [stackoverflow](https://bit.ly/3lgGmhr).

 Second version of the scoreboard scraper now also works.
 This is titled selenium_scraper.py.
 This requires an install of [selenium](https://pypi.org/project/selenium/) and [chrome driver](https://chromedriver.chromium.org/downloads) with path.
 Before installing check your Chrome browser version because this actually opens a browser, reads it, closes it, and parses the information.

-Credit for the selenium version: [baduker from stackoverflow](https://bit.ly/3lgGmhr).
+Credit for the selenium version: baduker at [stackoverflow](https://bit.ly/3lgGmhr).

 The next phase is to get this data into usable formats.